 Ideal for Travelers that Regularly Check Bags

 For most casual Delta flyers, the Gold Delta SkyMiles® Business Credit Card from American Express will be your best option.
-The reason why is that the first checked bag flies free for you and up to 8 passengers.
-That boils down to 9 free checked bags and a $225 savings each way.
+The reason why is that the first checked bag flies free for you and up to 9 passengers.

 American Express waives the $95 annual fee for the first year while you enjoy these benefits: